selimAP/snake/README.md

 # snake game
-i developed the retro snake game.
+I developed a clone from the retro snake game.